Firelands Scout Reservation

 THANK YOU 'OVER THE HILL GANG'

 The Heart of Ohio Council would like to thank the "Over the Hill Gang" of Firelands Scout Reservation for all of their hard-work at camp.
 These fine gentlemen come out to camp every Thursday to help support our Ranger Danny Thomas and his workload.
-On Thursday, December 20, 2012, the guys were treated to a special Christmas luncheon.
+On Thursday, December 19, 2013, the guys were treated to a special Christmas luncheon and a special gift for each of the memebrs form the council.
 THANK YOU guys for your dedication and hard work in making camp look good.
 The OTHG spends countless hours making signs, cutting grass, prepping summer camp programs and crafts, and numerous other projects around camp.